Fast Facts

 About The Cheltenham Festival

 Few meetings in the racing calendar have the history and prestige of the Cheltenham Festival.
-Not only does it boast countless much-loved races during the four days that it’s on, but it is also the home to one of British horse racing’s most famous events: The Gold Cup (shown above).
+Not only does it boast countless much-loved races during the four days that it’s on, but it is also the home to one of British horse racing’s most famous events: The Gold Cup (trophy shown above).
 The meeting’s origins are inextricably linked to the inauguration of the National Hunt Chase Challenge Cup, which was run for the first time at Market Harborough back in 1860.
-As we’ll explain here, however, it took far longer for the Festival to reach its modern day proportions.
+As we’ll explain here, however, it took far longer for the festival to reach its modern day proportions.

 The Early Years of Racing in Cheltenham